malramsay64/phd-thesis/planning/structure.md

     - How to replicate project
 - Software packages I have developed
     - Include README
-    - links to documentation, package, zenodo, and repository
+    - links to documentation, package, Zenodo, and repository
 - Software packages I have used
     - Specific version numbers
     - links to documentation, package, Zenodo/GitHub release, and repository